GarrettDaniel/CDEventsSimulation/README.md

 # CDEventsSimulation
 Quick Overview:
-- This is a project to create simulated events in CDEvent style, and send them through an automated Data Engineering pipeline for storage, processing, reporting, and potentially modeling.
+- This is a project to create simulated events in CDEvent style (see https://github.com/cdevents/spec/blob/main/spec.md), and send them through an automated Data Engineering pipeline for storage, processing, reporting, and potentially modeling.

 Goals:
 - Generate realistic simulated CDEvents